fahidmohammad/gumshoe.js/README.md

 // Change the endpoint from the Hyatt default Gumshoe.endpoint = "/data";

-// Customize the prefix for the event ID for better tracking purposes Gumshoe.prefix = "my-custom-data-event";
+// Customize the suffix for the event ID for better tracking purposes Gumshoe.suffix = "my-custom-data-event";
 ```

 ## Custom Events